 GST/HST Tax Credit

 To offset some of the sales tax you pay all year, the GST/HST credit pays quarterly to low-income families.
 And, there is no application process.
-When you file your income tax return with CloudTax, the CRA automatically sees if you qualify.
+When you file your income tax return online with CloudTax, the CRA automatically sees if you qualify.

 Provincial and Territorial Credits